-9.1.1 Generator Deactivation Request
+9.1.1 Generator Deactivation Request Notice

-Any Generation Owner, or designated agent, who wishes to retire a unit from PJM operations must initiate a deactivation request in writing to the PJM Generation Manager via the email address generatordeactivation@pjm.com no less than 90 days in advance of the planned deactivation date.
-Black start resources require up to 2 years advanced notice to maintain the rolling 2-year commitment per the PJM Tariff.
+Any Generation Owner, or designated agent, who wishes to retire a unit from PJM operations must initiate a deactivation request in writing to the PJM Generation Manager Office of the Interconnection via the email address generatordeactivation@pjm.com no less than 90 days in advance of the planned deactivation date.
+Black start resources intending to terminate Black Start Service pursuant to the PJM Tariff, require one year's advance notice of deactivation to PJM to terminate Black Start Service.
+Refer to PJM Manual 12, Balancing Operations, Section 4.6.9 for additional details.
 This notice will include, at a minimum, the following information:

-- Indication of whether the unit is being retired or mothballed; - The desired date of deactivation; - A good faith estimate of the amount of a project investment and the time period the generator would be required to be out of service for repairs, if any, that would be required to keep the unit in or return the unit to operation.
+- Indication of whether the unit is being retired or mothballed; - The desired date of deactivation; and - A good faith estimate of the amount of a project investment and the time period the generator would be required to be out of service for repairs, if any, that would be required to keep the unit in or return the unit to operation.

-PJM Generation Department will notify PJM Planning, PJM Markets and the Independent Market Monitor.
-PJM will also notify the appropriate transmission owner(s) of the request with the agreement of the Generation Owner or designated agent.
+PJM Generation Department The Office of the Interconnection will notify PJM Planning, PJM Law Department, PJM Markets, PJM Operations, and the Independent Market Monitor.
+PJM will also notify the appropriate transmission Transmission owner Owner(s) of the request with the agreement of the Generation Owner or designated agent.
 PJM will initiate preliminary analysis of the request.